heeplr/document-dl/README.md

-Plugin based command line program to download documents from web portals.
+Plugin based command line utility to download documents from web portals.

 List or download all kind of documents (invoices, notifications, ...) or write your own scraping plugin.